sul-dlss/rialto-airflow/README.md

 done
 ```

 4. The harvest DAG requires a CSV file of authors from rialto-orgs to be available.
-This is not yet automatically available, so to set up locally, download the file at
+The publish_orcid_to_reports DAG requires a CSV of active authors.
+These files are not yet automatically available, so to set up locally, download the file at
 https://sul-rialto-stage.stanford.edu/authors?action=index&commit=Search&controller=authors&format=csv&orcid_filter=&q=.
-Put the `authors.csv` file in the `data/` directory.
+The `authors_active.csv` file is not available via the UI but can be obtained from the stage server at `/rialto-data/authors_active.csv`.
+Put the `authors.csv` and `authors_active.csv` file in the `data/` directory.

 5. Bring up containers.
 ```